Changissnz/nu_merchant_principal/README.md

 to determine the outcome of their possibly knowing $I_j$, as well as what the active measure of $P_{sec}$ (alongside
 $X$) amounts to.

+Each vulture in the Game of Spilling Secrets has to make decisions for a situation similar to that of the central vulture $X$ in diagram TAIV10.
+A mixed-strategy of the implicating security-breaker, used to reveal wanted information of the spectated's secret information, and preventative security, that which uses information-catalyzing measures direct or indirect in impact, is what is required of the vulture to maximize the force it can conjure, by the use of the preliminary constituent that is information of the spectated that the spectated desired to be kept secret.
+Without the use of technical notation in line with standard computational theory, the complexity of these balancing acts the vultures decide on do oscillate in the confines of extremity, these confines entirely dependent on the actual information and actions belonging to the spectated.